What is family mediation?

 Public funding is available to some clients, making family mediation free of charge or partially funded.
 In your first meeting we will carry out a means test to see whether or not you are eligible for funding.
 Centre for Resolution don’t have a legal aid contract and therefore can only accept cases that aren’t funded by legal aid.

-If you are eligible for legal aid we can signpost you to family mediation services who offer family mediation funded by legal aid.
+If you are eligible for legal aid we can signpost you to mediation services who offer family mediation funded by legal aid.

 Benefits of Centre for Resolution’s family mediation